tombatossals/angular-leaflet-directive/doc/documentation.md

 Detailed Documentation
 ======================

-We have much more possibilities than showing a simple map, but this will need that we take a closer look at the main directive and sub-directives listed below:
+We have much more possibilities than showing a simple map, but this will need that we take a closer look at the main directive and sub-directives, listed below:

 * [Leaflet directive](https://github.com/tombatossals/angular-leaflet-directive/blob/master/doc/leaflet-directive.md)
 * [Center directive](https://github.com/tombatossals/angular-leaflet-directive/blob/master/doc/center-directive.md)